10 Tips To Pay Off Your Retirement Debt

 1. Stop Accumulating More Debt

 Create a budget to review your retirement expenses and income and see what you can afford without having to rely on credit cards.
 Stick to this budget.
-This will allow you to focus on repaying your debt without ignoring your financial necessities.
+This allows you to focus on repaying your debt without ignoring your financial necessities.

 For example, if your budget reveals that you have $1,000 left after your expenses each month, forgo discretionary expenses temporarily to make extra payments towards debt.

 2. Reduce Your Spending